adrianAnyansi/PixelHunter/#TODO.md

 Inversely, show the captured pixels within the cube... somehow (instancing is kinda weird)

-Make controls for rect so I can update the server

 interrupts so the box is real-time again

-once that is done, write the test for Rust vs Node

-# Today
-output the box to clipboard

-after that, then I do the rust comparison.
-Here's the thing: This requires a rewrite of the name grabber system, and it's quite... intensive.
-I think that will take probably another week depending on how I program that particular implementation solution and test it, which isn't the point of the test.

-Simply doing an iteration of pixel counting did not work, it had similar time; I assume this is because sharp has some C++ base, so it's likely that the main culprit will be in
-1. Looping by during flood-fill to find other pixels
-2. Doing matrix transformations (which isn't used currently, but WILL be a huge issue)

-Here's exactly the process for making a binarized image getImage make a copy of the image buffer, normalized to white 255 alpha Go down from each username start, from right to left check if pixel is in the color range, then do flood-fill then continue finally, write buffer to file (png)

-I'll try the matrix stuff first

-...
-Ok maybe my stomach hurts or this is just heresy but- what if... the performance gain isnt THAT much?
-I'm assuming at least x4 but eh I dont even need numbers, I can just write the code with random digits LETS DO THAT!

-### Update
-So barb did another marbles and- I'm realizing 2 things 1- While pixel hunter exists to eventually work on the League auto mini-map, I'm not super stoked about it
-    I'm far more interested in working on Project Hoard, so Im not motivated 2- I need to treat this as a *live* project, where downtime matters; if I spend ages working on a solution and ditch it, I've just gotten nothing out of the project
-3- I'm looking more into OpenCV, trying to see if it does a similar thing to what Im looking for
-    I dont think it does

-But the plan today is simply, doing the Rust test.
-Thats all I wanna do rn, then play some games I think

 ## Other
 Did some research on interrupting-